As an Amazon Associate, I earn from qualifying purchases.

 - {optional}: Freeze patties for 20 minutes.
 This will help keep everything together when you flip them.

-- Remove the tray from the freezer and liberally spray the tops of the patties with the remaining olive oil.
-Let it sit for 2 minutes.1 tbsp olive oil
+- Liberally spray the tops of the patties with the remaining olive oil.
+Let them sit for 2 minutes.1 tbsp olive oil

 - Without overcrowding the basket, carefully place the salmon patties in the air fryer.